OminousFalcon/DnD/README.md

 [The Players Handbook](https://github.com/OminousFalcon/DnD/blob/main/Player's%20Handbook.eng.pdf)
            1. Hit the Download button after clicking this link to download the file locally (Highly recommend doing this, you will likely refer to this alot)
+Creating a character
+    1. Who do you want to be?
+There are 9 basic races and 12 classes.
+Mix and match however you would like.